 This gift guide lists some of our favorite travel- and food-related products like camera equipment, blogging tools, travel essentials, and home cooking items.
 I’ve organized them by category so click on a link in the table of contents below to jump to any particular section.

 Please note that the product links in this gift guide are affiliate links, mostly to Amazon.

-This is all the equipment I use to take photos and video on a trip.
+This is all the camera and video equipment I use for our blog and YouTube channel.

 Joby GorillaPod Tripod with Ball Head Bundle

 This is what I use to vlog with my Canon G7X Mark III.

 I usually use the Canon G7X Mark III for video and the iPhone 12 Pro Max to take pictures.
 That way I can quickly upload things to social media.

 DJI Osmo Mobile 4

 I’ve been an Osmo Mobile user since the second version and absolutely love it.
 It provides even more stabilization and is great for creating hyperlapse and motionlapse videos.

 If you want to make great travel videos, then a good drone is a must.